yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Power_Management/pm_dvfs.rst

 .. rubric:: Operating Points
    :name: operating-points

+Design: OPP is a pair of voltage frequency value.
+When scaling from High OPP to Low OPP Frequency is reduced first and then the voltage.
+When scaling from a lower OPP to Higher OPP we scale the voltage first and then the frequency.

 The OPP platform data defined in arch/arm/mach-omap2/oppXXXX\_data.c has been replaced by the TI cpufreq driver OPP modification code and the OPP tables in the DT files.
 These files allow defining of a different set of